Želimir Vidović: Club career

 Vidović joined FK Sarajevo in the summer of 1974 from local Sarajevo side FK Bosna.
 He played his first game for the maroon-whites on 14 August of the same year, and would go on to compete in 29 ties during his first season with the club.
 He spent nine years at the Koševo stadium, and was a pivotal member of the squad that played a large role in the 1980–81 UEFA Cup and reached the final of the Yugoslav Cup.
 In 1983, he joined Austrian side GAK, whom he represented for a further 6 seasons, before retiring from professional football in 1989.

 International career

 He earned his first cap for Yugoslavia on 1 February 1977 in a friendly against Mexico, which Yugoslavia won 5–1.
-On 22 March 1980 he earned his second cap in a 2–1 victory over Uruguay.
+On 22 March 1980, he earned his second cap in a 2–1 victory over Uruguay.

 Death

-On 17 May 1992, with the Siege of Sarajevo already underway, Vidović (who was an ethnic Serb) took part in a volunteer operation to help transport civilians, wounded by Serb forces, to a nearby hospital in the Sarajevo neighbourhood of Dobrinja.
+On 17 May 1992, with the Siege of Sarajevo already underway, Vidović (who was an ethnic Serb) took part in a volunteer operation to help transport civilians, wounded by Serb forces, from nearby hospital in the Sarajevo neighbourhood of Dobrinja to Koševo hospital.
 After the convoy was stopped at a Serb military checkpoint, he was taken away by soldiers and all traces of him disappeared for 4 years.
-In 1996 his remains were discovered in a shallow mass grave along with the remains of three other people.
-On 5 June 2004 his remains were buried in Sarajevo, along with an FK Sarajevo jersey.
+In 1996, his remains were discovered in a shallow mass grave along with the remains of three other people.
+On 5 June 2004, his remains were buried in Sarajevo, along with an FK Sarajevo jersey.